SC30GSWNBA/Myanmar_Superstores_EDA/README.md

 # Myanmar_Superstores_EDA
 Analyzing Supermarket Sales data across various stores in Myanmar

-The dataset consists of a list of items sold for a Supermarket across cities of Myanmar:
+The dataset consists of a list of items sold for a Supermarket across cities of Myanmar.
+As a Data Scientist we are suppose to Analyze various facets of the dataset in detail and if possible recommend/suggest ways to increase sales across these stores based on data provided.

+**List of Attributes-**

 **Invoice ID:** Computer generated sales slip invoice identification number